jmajaca/show-off/README.md

 Application and its Kubernetes cluster are hosted on Oracle Cloud ARM architecture server.
 The application itself can be found at
 [jmajaca.xyz/show-off](https://jmajaca.xyz/show-off).
 While APIs documentation is available [here](https://jmajaca.xyz:5000/).

+Kubernetes cluster can be 100% bootstrapped with `bootstrap.sh` script.

 > Note: The model for recognition of text from an image is under-performing mostly because of the dataset used to train it.
 > As the recognition model was not the main focus of this project (it was the whole system) I decided to release the project
 > and repo to the public.
 Currently, I am trying to optimize the performance of the recognition model.